rtcharity/resources.eahub.org/content/evaluation_and_strategy/sams-guide-to-recruitment.md

 **SAMPLE TABLING RAP**

-You need a reasonable idea of things to say to stop and get people’s attention.
+<a name="tabling-pitch"></a>You need a reasonable idea of things to say to stop and get people’s attention.
 Trial and error and giving each other feedback will help a lot with developing an effective pitch.
 Perhaps start with something like

 Hi there, do you want to make the world a better place?